 A classic in Bangkok is the fat and cute Asian Painted Frog:

-The Asian Grass Frog, also known as a “Cricket Frog” for its characteristic calls, can be heard almost everywhere.
+The Asian Grass Frog, also known as a “Cricket Frog” for its characteristic insect-like calls, can be heard almost everywhere.
 This one is calling from a marsh in Bangkapi.

 Common Indian Toads are indeed common in the parks.
 This one was crossing a road at Chatuchak late at night.

 One of the hardest but most rewarding frog calls to track down is Mukhlesur’s Narrowmouth Frog.
 This tiny frog makes a loud, high-pitched noise that couldn’t possibly come from such a small creature.
 It likes to call from under cover, so the combination of its tiny size and secretive nature can make it difficult to find at night.
 But when you do find it, you will see how such a little frog can be so loud: